 ‘Water is essential for so many critical bodily functions,’ says Holly Huntley, Herbal Education Specialist at Pukka.

 ‘We lose fluid through sweating, menstruation, respiration, urination and other bodily functions and when we don’t replenish this lost liquid, our health starts to suffer straight away.’

 It has been shown that flavouring water both led to people drinking more and being less dehydratedi.
 However, if plain water doesn’t appeal, herbal teas can offer a tasty alternative.
 They provide your body with hydration and herbal goodness so experiment with blends to see how they make you feel.

 ‘Herbal teas are made by steeping herbs, flowers, or roots in freshly boiled water.
 The vitamins, minerals, and antioxidants found in many herbs have shown to provide many short and long-term health benefits, ranging from helping digestion, relieving stress, to supporting the body’s immune system,’ explains Holly.
-Or why not try adding one of our new range of Aqua Herbs to turn your water into a naturally delicious drink by adding organic herbal liquid.
+Or why not try adding one of our new range of Discover more to turn your water into a naturally delicious drink by adding organic herbal liquid.
 Each one designed to help you with your everyday wellbeing – to wake up, relax and be active.

 Need a greater incentive to drink up?
 Here’s 6 reasons why staying hydrated will be one of the best things you do today…

 Holly explains: ‘After topping up your hydration levels, you may notice a decline in fatigue, fuzzy thinking, brain fog and those irritating headaches may even disappear.’